CohenAuditoryLab/nSTRF_analysis/README.md

 This file computes the siginificant STRF using Monty's wstrfstat.m and then converts the outputted STRFs to 0/1 where 1 is significant, 0 else.
 Significance is determined as any pixel greater than threshold, which I defined as 0.05/total number of pixels.
 The result of this file was used to calculate OR/AND STRF between two STRFs using logical or/and between respective pixels.

-**collectParams.m**

-This file records individual cluster parameters in struct clusData including .
-This file also records pairwise analysis indices in pairedData struct including

 **Monty's code**